 - Then, connect the echo device’s output to the audio source’s input with a suitable cable.
 The audio source is typically the mixer, PA system or other related amplifiers.
-It may also be your computer.
+PA system may also be your computer.
 Whichever the case may be, ensure that you correctly plug the connection cable into the input port of the audio device.

 - Turn on both your echo hardware and the audio source.
 Make sure to set the audio source’s volume level to normal.